nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 TaskManager shows that undo is successful <br>
   Use case ends

-#### Use case: UC03 - Edit task description
+#### Use case: UC03 - Edit task

 **MSS**

-1. User requests to list tasks
-2. TaskManager shows a list of tasks
-3. User requests to edit a specific task in the list
+1. User requests to edit task from a previously given list of tasks
-4. TaskManager asks user which section of the task needs changes (description, date/time, or tags)
-5. User selects the description to be changed
-6. TaskManager prompts user to enter changes needed
+2. TaskManager prompts user for the change needed
-7. User writes the change to be made
+3. User enters the change needed (allows partial change of the task, ie. only task description)
-8. TaskManager applies the change <br>
+4. TaskManager confirms and applies the change <br>
 Use case ends.

 **Extensions**

-2a.
-The list is empty

-> Use case ends

-3a.
+1a.
 The given index is invalid

-> 3a1.
+> 1a1.
 TaskManager shows an error message <br>
-  Use case resumes at step 2

-5a.
-The given index is invalid

-> 5a1.
-TaskManager shows an error message <br>
-  Use case resumes at step 4
+  Use case resumes at step 1

-7a.
+3a.
 The edit is invalid

-> 7a1.
-TaskManager shows an error message <br>
-  Use case resumes at step 6

-8a.
-User requests to undo the action

-> 8a1.
-TaskManager shows that undo is successful <br>
-  Use case ends

-#### Use case: UC04 - Edit tags of a task

-**MSS**

-1. User requests to list tasks
-2. TaskManager shows a list of tasks
-3. User requests to edit a specific task in the list
-4. TaskManager asks user which section of the task needs changes (description, date/time, or tags)
-5. User selects the tags to be changed
-6. TaskManager shows user list of current tags with extra option to add new one
-7. User selects the index and writes the change to be made
-8. TaskManager applies the change <br>
-Use case ends.

-**Extensions**

-2a.
-The list is empty

-> Use case ends

-3a.
-The given index is invalid

 > 3a1.
 TaskManager shows an error message <br>
   Use case resumes at step 2

-5a.
-The given index is invalid

-> 5a1.
-TaskManager shows an error message <br>
-  Use case resumes at step 4

-7a.
-The edit entry is invalid

-> 7a1.
-TaskManager shows an error message <br>
-  Use case resumes at step 6

-8a.
+4a.
 User requests to undo the action

-> 8a1.
+> 4a1.
 TaskManager shows that undo is successful <br>
   Use case ends

-#### Use case: UC05 - Edit task timing(s)
+#### Use case: UC04 - Find a task with a keyword

 **MSS**

-1. User requests to list tasks
-2. TaskManager shows a list of tasks
-3. User requests to edit a specific task in the list
-4. TaskManager asks user which section of the task needs changes (description, date/time, or tags)
-5. User selects the date/time to be changed
-6. TaskManager prompts user to enter changes needed
-7. User writes the change to be made
-8. TaskManager applies the change <br>
-Use case ends.

-**Extensions**

-2a.
-The list is empty

-> Use case ends

-3a.
-The given index is invalid

-> 3a1.
-TaskManager shows an error message <br>
-  Use case resumes at step 2

-5a.
-The given index is invalid

-> 5a1.
-TaskManager shows an error message <br>
-  Use case resumes at step 4

-7a.
-The edit is invalid

-> 7a1.
-TaskManager shows an error message <br>
-  Use case resumes at step 6

-8a.
-User requests to undo the action

-> 8a1.
-TaskManager shows that undo is successful <br>
-  Use case ends

-#### Use case: UC06 - Find a task with a keyword

-**MSS**

 1. User requests to find task by keyword(s)
 2. TaskManager shows a list of tasks containing given keyword
 3. User selects a task to view in detail.
-4. User can request to make an edit of the task (UC03, UC04, UC05, or UC09)
+4. TaskManager shows details of the selected task. <br>
 Use case ends.

 **Extensions**